SophieKuzmenko/Local-trajectory-planning/README.md

 # Local trajectory planning with static obstacle avoidance
 University project
-Implementation of a local trajectory planning algorithm with static obstacles avoidance described in [1] The breakdown of the algorithm:
+Implementation of a local trajectory planning algorithm with static obstacles avoidance described in [1] <br>
+The breakdown of the algorithm:
 1. Generating a set of candidate paths
 2. Eliminating non-executable candidate paths ( due to steering limitations or potential collisions with the obstacles)